asmasonomics/asmasonomics.github.io/about2_group.markdown

 {% include profile_page_cols.html
 	file = "/assets/images/AnastasiaKaltsa.jpeg"
 	content = "Anastasia obtained her medical degree from Aristotle University in Greece and moved to the UK for her specialty training in Obstetrics and Gynaecology.
 She is currently a year 4 trainee in the Yorkshire and the Humber Deanery.
 She developed a special interest in Urogynaecology and successfully applied for a part-time MSc by research project in the Jack Birch Unit, supervised by Prof Jenny Southgate and Dr Andrew Mason.
 The project focuses on benign urogynaecological conditions, providing knowledge and research experience to pursue her subspecialty training."
 %}

+<span style="font-size:1.1em;">Hugo Aguado</span> *MSc by Research student*<br/>
+{% include profile_page_cols.html
+	file = "/assets/images/HugoAguado.jpg"
+	content = "Hugo joined the Mason Lab in June 2024 for a summer studentship  after finishing his BSc Genetics degree from the University of York.
+His summer project investigated the impact of changing genome annotations on TPM stability from TCGA's BLCA cohort.
+Building on this interest in improving annotation specificity, Hugo began an MSc by Research in September 2024, co-supervised by Dr Katherine Bridge (CBR), using long and short read polyA sequencing to identify tissue- and cancer-specific splicing changes and the impact on expression quantification."
+%}

 <span style="font-size:1.1em;">**Technical staff**</span><br/>